mmxgn/spacy-clausie/README.md

 ## Got Questions?

- Please kindly refrain from sending a personal e-mail to the contributors, instead open an issue.
+ Please kindly refrain from sending a personal e-mail to the contributors, open an issue instead.

 ## License